grimandgreedy/aria2tui/README.md

 Some things that should be mentioned:

- - Realistically Aria2TUI will currently only work in a UNIX (linux, macos) environment.
+ - Realistically Aria2TUI will only work in a UNIX (linux, macos) environment.
+If you register your interest I might be able to look into what I would need to change.
  - If you are performing bulk operations and the downloads are changing state rapidly--e.g., hundreds of images are changing from active/waiting to completed--it is recommended to stop the auto-refresh and operate on a static list.
     - This can be done by either:
       - exiting to the main menu ('q') and going to "View Downloads"; or
       - Pressing ~ and toggling the auto-refresh in the default "Watch Downloads" viewer.
+    - You know that auto-refresh is active because there is a refresh symbol in the top right.
  - Note: This was created for personal use and so some of the code is quite ugly and/or buggy and simply needs to be re-written.

 ## Similar Projects

-- [Ariang](https://github.com/mayswind/AriaNg) A web client to aria2c.
+- [Ariang](https://github.com/mayswind/AriaNg) A web client for aria2c.

 ## Support and Feedback